MicrosoftDocs/azure-dev-docs/articles/ai/includes/scaling-load-balancer-procedure-azure-container-apps.md

 ---

-## Deploy Azure Container Apps load balancer
+## Deploy the Azure Container Apps load balancer

-1. Sign in to the Azure Developer CLI to provide authentication to the provisioning and deployment steps.
+1. Sign in to the Azure Developer CLI to provide authentication to the provisioning and deployment steps:

     ```bash
     azd auth login --use-device-code
     ```

-1. Set an environment variable to use Azure CLI authentication to the post provision step.
+1. Set an environment variable to use Azure CLI authentication to the post provision step:

     ```bash
     azd config set auth.useAzCliAuth "true"
     ```

-1. Deploy the load balancer app.
+1. Deploy the load balancer app:

     ```bash
     azd up